 Note that this list contains both table service and counter service burgers from around Walt Disney World.
 The table service options are almost universally better on a strict quality scale, but accounting for value, some counter service choices are worthy inclusions on the list.

-Steakhouse 71 Stack Burger – A new restaurant debuting at Contemporary Resort for Walt Disney World’s 50th Anniversary, the Stack Burger features a Signature Blend of Beef, American Cheese, Lemon Aïoli, Red Onion, House-made Pickles on a Brioche Bun, topped with Pork Belly.
+Steakhouse 71 Stack Burger – If you’re in the for a good burger at Magic Kingdom and can’t get reservation for the Plaza Restaurant, you’re still in luck.
+There’s a new restaurant at Contemporary Resort that serves up what’s arguably the best burger of all: the Stack Burger.
+This Steakhouse 71 special features a Signature Blend of Beef, American Cheese, Lemon Aïoli, Red Onion, House-made Pickles on a Brioche Bun, topped with Pork Belly.

-Walt Disney World fans are known to have recency bias, and this newcomer is already being hailed as Walt Disney World’s best burger by many fans.
-It’s an unquestionably excellent burger, but I wouldn’t go that far.
+Suffice to say, the Steakhouse 71 Stack Burger is up there as one of my top 3 burgers at Walt Disney World.
+Maybe #1.
 The Steakhouse 71 Stack Burger is a greasy diner burger, perfected.
 I’d liken it to a higher end version of Shack Shake’s ShackBurger, but with the amount of cheese you’d get at In-N-Out plus pork belly to top it all off.
 In case you haven’t had any of those options, that’s very high praise.
 It’s just not “very best burger at Walt Disney World” levels of praise.

-Bison Bacon Cheeseburger – If you asked me to name my favorite burger at Walt Disney World right now off the top of my head, the Bison Bacon Cheeseburger at Geyser Point Bar & Grill would be my instant response.
+Bison Bacon Cheeseburger – Another top 3 burger at Walt Disney World that’s also near Magic Kingdom is the Bison Bacon Cheeseburger at Geyser Point Bar & Grill.
 I’m not 100% sure it’s the absolute best (extensive research will be undertaken to conclusively determine whether that’s the case), but Wilderness Lodge is our favorite resort and we eat here a lot.

 There’s a lot going on here, but none of the ingredients are out of place.
 To the contrary, this is a symphony of flavors.
 Everything adds something, be it in terms of texture (onion straws) or flavor (aioli).
 The Marionberry BBQ sauce is the highlight in this regard, and made the dish more like something you’d find in the Pacific Northwest.
 Some will claim that bison is too lean to produce a truly great burger, but I’m guessing those people have never tried this.
 It’s neither overly lean nor does it have a gamey flavor–it’s perfect in every way.

-Lobster ‘Thermidor’ Burger – One of many menu highlights at the underrated Grand Floridian Cafe, this burger features an Artisanal 7-oz Burger Patty and Lobster-Parmesan Thermidor Sauce on a Seared Brioche Bun served with Cafe Signature Seasoned French Fries.
+Lobster ‘Thermidor’ Burger – One of many menu highlights at the underrated Grand Floridian Cafe (also within walking or boat distance of Magic Kingdom), this burger features an Artisanal 7-oz Burger Patty and Lobster-Parmesan Thermidor Sauce on a Seared Brioche Bun served with Cafe Signature Seasoned French Fries.
 This is one of those rare cases where the official Walt Disney World description of something dramatically undersells it.
 (Perhaps because Disney knows this burger sells itself?!)

 In actuality, this is fantastic burger is topped with a hearty helping of tender lobster chunks and then is slathered in the signature Lobster-Parmesan Thermidor Sauce, which is rich and delicious–almost like thicker, creamier lobster bisque.
 All of that is topped with a parmesan crisp, which gives the burger a crunch and texture that offsets everything else.